-Reinstatement procedures: The Chair of the ASC will contact the dismissed student to set up a meeting to discuss the student's academic performance to date and performance leading to dismissal.
-The Chair of the ASC will also identify areas of potential remediation and encourage the student to contact their faculty mentor.
-At this initial meeting, the student will be informed of the faculty on the ASC and the formal procedures for petitioning for reinstatement.
+Reinstatement procedures: Reinstatement appeal process will be outlined in the dismissal letter.
 The dismissed student decides on whether or not to petition for reinstatement.
 A dismissed student will not be able to enroll in MSAT coursework.
 If the dismissed student is successful with their Petition for Reinstatement, they will be allowed to enroll in coursework dictated by their remediation plan.
 The University requires that students pay full tuition for all courses they are required to repeat.